-In two rat embryo/fetal development studies, oral administration of citalopram (32, 56, or 112 mg/kg/day) In two rat embryo/fetal development studies, oral administration of citalopram (32, 56, or 112 mg/kg/day) In two rate embryorieta development studies, oral administration of citalopran (32, 36, or 112 mg/kg/day) to pregnant animals during the period of organogenesis resulted in decreased embryo/fetal growth and survival and an increased incidence of fetal abnormalities (including cardiovascular and skeletal defects) at the high dose, which is approximately 18 times the MRHD of 60 mg/day on a body surface area (mg/m2) basis.
+In two rat embryo/fetal development studies, oral administration of citalopram (32, 56, or 112 mg/kg/day) to pregnant animals during the period of organogenesis resulted in decreased embryo/fetal growth and survival and an increased incidence of fetal abnormalities (including cardiovascular and skeletal defects) at the high dose, which is approximately 18 times the MRHD of 60 mg/day on a body surface area (mg/m2) basis.
 This dose was also associated with maternal toxicity (clinical signs, decreased body weight gain).
 The developmental, no-effect dose of 56 mg/kg/day is approximately 9 times the MRHD on a mg/m2 basis.
 In a rabbit study, no adverse effects on embryo/fetal development were observed at doses of up to 16 mg/kg/day, or approximately 5 times the MRHD on a mg/m2 basis.
 Thus, teratogenic effects were observed at a maternally toxic dose in the rat and were not observed in the rabbit.

-at a materially toxic does in the fact and where not observed in the factor.
-When female rats were treated with citalopram (48, 12.8, or 32 mg/kg/day) from late gestation through weaning, increased offspring mortality during the first 4 days after birth and persistent offspring growth retardation were observed at the highest dose, which is approximately 5 times the MRHD on a mg/m2 basis.
+When female rats were treated with citalopram (4.8, 12.8, or 32 mg/kg/day) from late gestation through weaning, increased offspring mortality during the first 4 days after birth and persistent offspring growth retardation were observed at the highest dose, which is approximately 5 times the MRHD on a mg/m2 basis.
 The no-effect dose of 12.8 mg/kg/day is approximately 2 times the MRHD on a mg/m2 basis.
-Similar effects on offspring mortality and growth were seen when dams were treated throughout gestation and early lactation at doses >24 mg/kg/day, approximately 4 times the MRHD on a mg/m2 basis.
+Similar effects on offspring mortality and growth were seen when dams were treated throughout gestation and early lactation at doses \geq 24 mg/kg/day, approximately 4 times the MRHD on a mg/m2 basis.
 A no-effect dose was not determined in that study.